Basic Income Economics (Parts 1 and 2)

 -Friedrich Engels, The Principles of Communism (1847)

 2) There was no communism/socialism or equality in the Soviet Union.
+Furthermore, there was no attempt at communism/socialism or equality in the Soviet Union.
 The photo evidence is unequivocal on this issue:

 3) The Soviet Union was inverse-communist.